cmike444/Bioinformatics/README.md

 # Bioinformatics
-Useful tools written in ruby to aid research on DNA and genetics engineering.
+Useful tools written in ruby to aid research with DNA and genetics engineering.